hackclub/markcop/README.md

 ## Contributing

-To make your first contribution to a hackEDU repo, please read over [our contribution guidelines](https://github.com/hackedu/hackedu/blob/master/CONTRIBUTING.md).
+To make your first contribution to a Hack Club repo, please read over [our contribution guidelines](https://github.com/hackedu/hackedu/blob/master/CONTRIBUTING.md).

 The following is a guide for contributing a new markdown test to this repo.